dtudk/pythonsupport-page/docs/install/windows/verify.rst

 --------------------------------------

 To ensure that your installation is working correctly, please go through the following steps.
-Open up PowerShell again. if you see ``(base)`` next to your username, you can proceed.
+Open up PowerShell again.
+If you see ``(base)`` next to your username, you can proceed.
 If unsure see the image below:

 .. image:: /images/install/windows-ps-base.png
             :width: 400